-- R55.
-Long, inactive street frontages must be avoided. - R56.
-All future built form located on an identified key interface (Figure 16) must set a benchmark for design quality.
-Built form must provide active building frontages using transparent and permeable building facade treatments such as windows and operable building openings positioned to allow occupants to overlook and provide passive surveillance. - R57.
-Built form must deliver a site responsive design outcome. - R58.
-Built form must have consideration of the sensitive use of the building envelope, and the relationship to adjoining sites. - R59.
-Built form must encourage high quality, architecturally detailed and visually distinct building design. - R60.
-Built form must provide access to the primary street frontage to provide direct access. - R61.
+- R56.
+Long, inactive street frontages must be avoided. - R57.
+All future built form located on an identified key interface (Fig. 19) must set a benchmark for design quality.
+Built form must provide active building frontages using transparent and permeable building facade treatments such as windows and operable building openings positioned to allow occupants to overlook and provide passive surveillance. - R58.
+Built form must deliver a site responsive design outcome. - R59.
+Built form must have consideration of the sensitive use of the building envelope, and the relationship to adjoining sites. - R60.
+Built form must encourage high quality, architecturally detailed and visually distinct building design. - R61.
+Built form must provide direct access to the primary street frontage. - R62.
 Service and loading docks, driveways and car park access must be located at the rear of a building or where least impact will occur on the public realm and be suitably screened from view.

-R62.
+- R63.
 Car parks must be screened.
-At grade parking must use low level perimeter planting to provide a visual buffer, and where possible, canopy trees to provide shade and delineate a clear pedestrian path through the car park.

-- R63.
-All built form identified as a Secondary Interface in Fig. 16 must provide semi-active building frontages using semi-transparent and permeable building facade treatments. - R64.
-All built form identified as a Secondary Interface in Fig. 16 must use high quality architectural detailing. - R65.
-Buildings on corner sites must address and activate both primary and secondary frontages and provide a gateway experience. - R66.
-Inactive frontages must not be located within streets designated as requiring Town Centre Interface or Secondary Interface conditions. - R67.
-Buildings must be sited and oriented to maximise opportunities for solar access to both indoor and outdoor amenity areas. - R68.
-Buildings must be sited to front the street and provide appropriate passive surveillance of the surrounding public realm. - R69.
-Building setbacks must generally be in accordance with the setbacks outlined within Fig. 17.
+At grade parking must use low level perimeter planting to provide a visual buffer, and where possible, canopy trees to provide shade and delineate a clear pedestrian path through the car park. - R64.
+All built form identified as a Secondary Interface in Fig. 19 must provide semi-active building frontages using semi-transparent and permeable building facade treatments. - R65.
+All built form identified as a Secondary Interface in Fig. 19 must use high quality architectural detailing. - R66.
+Buildings on corner sites must address and activate both primary and secondary frontages and provide a gateway experience. - R67.
+Inactive frontages must not be located within streets designated as requiring Town Centre Interface or Secondary Interface conditions. - R68.
+Buildings must be sited and oriented to maximise opportunities for solar access to both indoor and outdoor amenity areas. - R69.
+Buildings must be sited to front the street and provide appropriate passive surveillance of the surrounding public realm. - R70.
+Building setbacks must generally be in accordance with the setbacks outlined within Fig. 20.

-- R70.
+- R71.
 Building height must be a minimum of two storeys at the street frontage in the Centre.
-Additional storeys must be set back 5m from the building frontage unless otherwise noted. - R71.
-Building height must consider adjacent development and create a cohesive visual transition between lower and higher scale buildings. - R72.
-Any application within the North West Precinct must adhere to The City of Melton Industrial Design Guidelines. - R73.
-Key sites must respond to key views lines, particularly termination of important views. - R74.
+Upper levels above the second floor must be setback 5 metres from the building frontage unless otherwise negotiated during the permit process. - R72.
+Building height must consider adjacent development and create a cohesive visual transition between lower and higher scale buildings. - R73.
+Any application within the North West Precinct must adhere to the City of Melton Industrial Design Guidelines. - R74.
+Key sites must respond to key view lines, particularly avoiding termination of important views. - R75.
 Service areas for deliveries and waste disposal should be located away from the primary frontage of buildings or internalised.
-Where internalised service areas cannot be provided, they must be screened from public view through landscaping or articulated built form measures to minimise impact on amenity and adjoining neighbourhoods. - R75.
+Where internalised service areas cannot be provided, they must be screened from public view through landscaping or articulated built form measures to minimise impact on amenity and adjoining neighbourhoods. - R76.
 Height transitions between adjoining properties within the South West Precinct or the North East Precinct of more than 2 storeys without a street or open space between will not be permitted.